 At Fuel most of us have dart guns, not quite sure why.
 Every once in a while, the office transforms from a calm and productive workhouse to a shooting, dodging, ducking, laughing madhouse of flying foam darts.

 One day J, I will get you when you least expect it.
 Pow!

 Both areas require a consistent stream of time and effort to keep healthy.
-If you are neglecting your patient experience or your web presence, your business will suffer.
+If you invest in your patient experience and web presence, your business will reap the rewards.